 In shamanic cultures, possession by evil spirits may occur.
 These spirits use the host body, which can weaken the host and make him physically, emotionally, or mentally ill.
 These illnesses may include addictions to drugs and alcohol, as well as behavioral changes.
 Shamans may perform rituals such as soul retrieval and spirit extraction to help people who have been possessed.

-Causes of Possession
+Causes of Demonic and Evil Spirit Possession

 - An individual may be spiritually weakened due to negativity in life circumstances, making it easier for a demon to enter.